 getSource(), getTarget(), toString()

-UIMA Type System for Transduction Layer
+UIMA Type System for Transduction Layer [Gil]

 Introduction

 There are two types of CASes used in the Transduction Layer.
 The first is the input CAS, which holds the customer interaction, fragment annotations and modifier annotations.
 The steps for obtaining these annotations are detailed in the decomposition data flow description.